TrackPolitics logoTrackPolitics

 AI-generated

-Sir Lindsay Hoyle is the MP for Chorley, first elected in 1997.
-He has served as Speaker of the House of Commons since 2019, presiding over debates and parliamentary procedure, and his long parliamentary career has included roles such as Deputy Speaker and Chairman of Ways and Means, as well as chairing various finance and oversight committees.
+Sir Lindsay Hoyle has represented Chorley in Parliament since 1997 and has served as Speaker of the House of Commons since 2019.
+In this role he oversees parliamentary debates and the conduct of business, while his long parliamentary career has included leadership roles on several committees and as Deputy Speaker and Chairman of Ways and Means.

 Voting Patterns